aws/aws-sam-cli/README.md

 This Github repository contains source code for SAM CLI.
 Here is the development team talking about this code:

 > SAM CLI code is written in Python.
 Source code is well documented, very modular, with 95% unit test coverage.
-It uses this excellent Python library called Click to manage the command line interaction and uses Docker to run Lambda functions locally.
+It uses this awesome Python library called Click to manage the command line interaction and uses Docker to run Lambda functions locally.
 We think you'll like the code base.
 Clone it and run `make pr` or `./Make -pr` on Windows!